Linacre College, Oxford: Coat of arms and motto

 The college motto beneath the escutcheon is No End To Learning.
 College colours are grey, yellow and black (or silver, gold and sable) but only the latter two colours are used for rowing blades and most sports clothing.

-Both scallop shells and the alpha and omega are common symbols in heraldry and can have religious significance.
-Scallop shells are traditionally a symbol of the Way of St. James (pilgrimage route to the Cathedral of Santiago de Compostela) and alpha and omega often a Christian reference to God.
-A secular interpretation is as reference to the completeness of study (alpha being the first letter of the Greek alphabet and omega the last) and the process of scholarship akin to a pilgrimage/journey.

 College Grace

 The College Grace is said in Latin by the Principal (or a designated Fellow) at formal dinners in Hall.

 Before commencement of the meal the words "Benedictus benedicat" ('May the Blessed One give a blessing') are said, all standing.

 After the completion of the meal the words "Benedicto benedicatur" ('May the Blessed One be blessed') are said, all standing.

 Buildings and facilities

 Linacre's main site is on the corner of South Parks Road and St Cross Road.
 In addition to the original building of 1886 (now known as the OC Tanner Building) there are three much newer accommodation blocks on the main site, all built of "Linacre College Special Blend Brick" with matching Queen Anne style architecture.
 The Bamborough, Abraham, and Griffiths buildings were completed in 1986, 1995, and 2008 respectively, raising the total number of student rooms on the main college site to 92.